AudioFluff/PyPhonic/README.md

 12. `pyphonic.preset_12_syncdnoise` - beat sync'd noise showing how to get transport info.
 Can add fizz after a kick.
 13. `pyphonic.preset_13_sccompressor` - fake sidechain compressor, ducking the audio on the kick
 14. `pyphonic.preset_14_nn_voice_change` - uses the SpeechT5 model and HifiGAN vocoder to transform one voice (vocal) to sound like a different speaker.
 Needs Huggingface and CUDA.
+15. `pyphonic.preset_15_gen_midi` - generates a new MIDI chord every 2 bars with a configurable root note but based on the familiar C, G, Am, F progression.
+DAW must be playing/recording for it to work.

-15. (TODO) `pyphonic.reverb` - a reverb effect
+16. (TODO) `pyphonic.reverb` - a reverb effect
-16. (TODO) `pyphonic.delay` - a beat sync'd delay effect
+17. (TODO) `pyphonic.delay` - a beat sync'd delay effect
-17. (TODO) `pyphonic.pitcher` - a realtime pitch shift and time stretch effect for audio
+18. (TODO) `pyphonic.pitcher` - a realtime pitch shift and time stretch effect for audio
-18. (TODO) `pyphonic.deverb` - A deep learning model trained to remove reverb
+19. (TODO) `pyphonic.deverb` - A deep learning model trained to remove reverb
-19. (TODO) `pyphonic.source_separation` - A [deep learning model](https://pytorch.org/audio/stable/tutorials/hybrid_demucs_tutorial.html#sphx-glr-tutorials-hybrid-demucs-tutorial-py) trained to separate music into drums, bass, vocals and other
+20. (TODO) `pyphonic.source_separation` - A [deep learning model](https://pytorch.org/audio/stable/tutorials/hybrid_demucs_tutorial.html#sphx-glr-tutorials-hybrid-demucs-tutorial-py) trained to separate music into drums, bass, vocals and other

 ## Status

-The VST is fully functional, rarely crashes, and stays quite performant even under heavy load.
-Before releasing it (hopefully to the KVR community), I need to 1. make a few more presets that push performance boundaries and check edge cases - dogfooding, basically - 2. write more docs and 3. make a Windows installer.
-A Mac installer will follow (and Linux if there's interest).
+The VST is fully functional, hardly ever crashes the DAW, and stays quite performant even under heavy load.

 As at late May 2024 the release will firmly be in June 2024.
+Just a few scary things to do like forming an LLC.

 ## Development